tilltmk/python-codes/extract-broken-zip/README.md

 ## 📜 Example & Code

+example output:

 ![Screenshot of the ZIP Extractor](screenshots/Screenshot_20240527_215650.png)

-Here is the complete code of the program:
+complete code of the program:

 ```python
 import zipfile